Geography of Antigua and Barbuda: Climate

-The islands' climate is classified as Tropical Maritime and is moderated by fairly constant northeast tradewinds, with velocities ranging between 30 and 48 km/h.
+The islands' climate is moderated by fairly constant northeast tradewinds, with velocities ranging between 30 and 48 km/h.
 There is little precipitation because of the islands' low elevations.
 The pleasant climate fosters tourism.

 Rainfall averages 990 mm per year, with the amount varying widely from season to season.
 In general the wettest period is between September and November.
 The islands generally experience low humidity and recurrent droughts.

 Hurricanes strike on an average of once a year between July and October.
 Temperatures average 27 °C, with a range from 23 °C in the winter to 30 °C in the summer and autumn.
 On 12 August 1995, a temperature of 34.9 C was recorded at St. John's.
 This is the highest temperature to have ever been recorded in Antigua and Barbuda.
 The coolest period is between December and February.